AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Scales.md

 <a name="mode"/>
 ## Scale Stacked Mode

-Scale mode defines some additional behavior of an axes.
+Scale mode defines some additional behavior of a chart.
 In the table below all modes are listed and their applicability to different chart types:

 <table width="481" border="1" class="dtTABLE">
 <tbody><tr>